WLCB/archive/pages/Projects/metzerott_formatted.md

 "But, considering the faith of the scientific world now, are ye sure they were entirely wrong?" asked the Father.

-"When oxygen and nitrogen produce water, or right doing produces a wrong effect, I shall be sure they were entirely *right*," replied Mr. Clare."But we wander from our subject.
+"When oxygen and nitrogen produce water, or right doing produces a wrong effect, I shall be sure they were entirely *right*," replied Mr. Clare.
+"But we wander from our subject.
 Take the time of the Religious Wars.
 Had religion lost its power *then* over the masses?"

 "The religion of Rome had, over a large part of them," said the Pastor.